 32px (double the font size).

 However, for some properties (those where percentages are relative to something that may require layout to determine, such as

 line-height property become the computed value, as specified.
-The relative values that remain in the computed value become absolute when the used value is determined.
+These relative values that remain in the computed value become absolute when the used value (en-US) is determined.